 - The way Megumi and Yuri act all tsundere toward each other led many viewers to believe that this was because of some UST between them.
 Alas, both of them have appear to have formed a crush on their coach, a guy, which becomes the main source of their mutual resentment.

 - Some of the other pairs do show signs of romantic affection, but it never amounts to anything or influences the plot in any way.
+This is even true for Mao and Hitomi, whose openly flirtatious behavior is mostly used as a source of comedy.

 - Bifauxnen: Katakura Mao.
 Referred to as the Crossdressing Beauty and wears a male version of her school's uniform with trousers rather than a skirt.